 This mode is used when the mold tool is paused.
-All zone temperatures will be reduced by a preset amount, to prevent degradation of materials.
+The zones will be reduced by a preset amount to prevent degradation of materials.
 To set the temperature reduction, see "Setting Standby Level" on page 5-13.

 Once Standby mode is activated, both zones will be reduced to Standby temperature.